len-sla/health-wellnes-coach-llm/README.md

 ### Concept: The "Health and Wellness  Coach Project" Framework

 #### Defying LLM Nature
 The natural tendency of Large Language Models (LLMs) is to be "helpful"—meaning they default to providing answers.
 My **Health and Wellness Coach** must work against this nature: it must ask questions rather than answer them.
-Without a clear "terrain map" (domain analysis), the model quickly devolves into a mere chatbot advisor.

 #### The Engineering Gap
 The brutal truth is that LLMs, despite their enormous capabilities, fall into a common trap.
 If we feed a prompt a "wall of text" containing 52 criteria and ask it to "rate the dialogue," the results are inconsistent.
 The model might forget point 14 or hallucinate point 32.